Tony Sacca

-Anthony John Sacca (born April 17, 1970) is a former quarterback who played for the Penn State Nittany Lions football team from 1988 to 1991 and who played briefly in the NFL for the Phoenix Cardinals.
+Anthony John Sacca (born April 17, 1970) is an American former professional football player who was a quarterback for the Phoenix Cardinals of the National Football League (NFL).
+He played college football for the Penn State Nittany Lions from 1988 to 1991 and was selected 46th overall in the second round of the 1992 NFL draft.
 He also played two seasons for the Barcelona Dragons in Spain.

 Sacca grew up in Delran Township, New Jersey, and played high school football at Delran High School.